-Then you reach the abseils.
-A short scramble leads down to the top of the abseils.
-The first of these, 10m, through a hole.
-There is a convenient ledge to unclip on - a 17m rope reaches this.
-After a swim across the pool, the second abseil follows, also 10m, from a ring bolt up high on the right.
-The first two abseils can be combined with a 50m rope, but the pulldown may be difficult.
-The third (about 15m) also goes through a hole (the Keyhole, unless the hole is blocked, in which case you have to swim across the pool and go over the top).
+Shortly after, scramble steeply down to the top of the abseils.
+The first of these is 10m, through a hole.
+There is a convenient ledge to unclip on - a 17m rope reaches the ledge.
+After a swim across the pool, the second abseil follows, also 10m, from ring bolts up high on the right.
+The third abseil (15m) also goes through a hole (the Keyhole, unless the hole is blocked, in which case you have to swim across the pool and go over the top).
 All of the abseils have ledges that you can detach the rope from before getting wet.
 A short swim follows, and then a wade, through a deep dark section, to the junction with Ranon Brook.

-700m of high quality canyon brings you to the Thunder Gorge junction.
+700m of the highest quality narrow canyon brings you to the Thunder Gorge junction.
 If you have time it is worth visiting Thunder Canyon from the bottom.

 The creek opens out for about 500m before narrowing again.
 There are some tricky climb downs in the next section.
 There are also two longer drops of about 5m each, which often have fixed ropes in place.
-It is advisable to abseil the first of these drops on the right side.
+It is advisable to abseil the first of these drops on the right side, from a bolt anchor.
 The second is easier to climb down on the left, but this is dangerous in high water, and should be abseiled on the right hand side in those conditions.
 In between these two drops is the Tunnel Swim, which can sometimes be a wade, but is usually a long cold swim up to 50m through a dark tunnel.

 About 50m past the second climb down, Rainbow Ravine is a reasonably obvious sloping waterfall that comes in on your left, as the creek bends right.
 A further 50m past this there is a final 20m swim to the exit gully.
 Many parties miss this exit and end up being benighted in the canyon, so be careful.